Info Source 2024 : Library and Archives Canada

 Description:

-This bank describes personal information and service details, which might include the service person's full name, service number, period of service, the units he or she served with, medical information, etc. Individuals seeking access to these records should provide their full given names and surname, date of birth, and service number.
+This personal information bank describes personal information and service details, which might include the service person’s full name, service number(s), period of service, the units they served with, medical information, etc. Individuals seeking access to these records should provide their full given names and surname, date of birth and service number(s).

 Personnel who served with the Newfoundland Forces from 1939 to 1946.